 The general requirements are covered in the main part of this Standard (clauses 5 to 11).
 Annex A to Annex E specify the contents of the source control drawing of photovoltaic and solar cell assemblies, bare solar cells coverglasses and protection diodes and include the inspection data, physical and electrical characteristics, other ratings and acceptance and qualification specific requirements, which can be different for each space project.

 This Standard is divided into five specific subjects, each one corresponding to each assembly or component:

-Clause 5 defines requirements for photovoltaic assemblies,
+Clause 5 for photovoltaic assemblies,

 Clause 6 for solar cell assemblies,

 Clause 7 for bare solar cells,

 Clause 8 for coverglasses,